muayyad-alsadi/oneway/README.md

 ## Introduction

+If you want to drop privilidges (as in Docker entry-points) but you don't want your process to be child process of `su` or `sudo` process.

 Unlike `su` or `sudo` this tool would `exec` to replace the current process (so it would receive signals ..etc.)

+This tool can also set special process flags so disallow any future privileges

 This process simply calls